 The service was initially created to solve the founder’s own problems.
 They asked: why do international transfers need to be attached to a clunky onboarding process and be tangled up bureaucratic red tape?
 The answer: it doesn’t.

 To learn more about this service and see if it’s right for you, read on for our in-depth TransferGo review.

 Affiliate disclosure: If you sign up with a money transfer service after being referred from our website, we might earn a referral fee.
 Learn more.

 About TransferGo Money Transfer

 What is TransferGo all about?
 Let’s begin our TransferGo review with some general information about the service.

-In response, they shifted their attention to creating a simple online platform for sending payments throughout the United Kingdom and greater Europe, as well as other key international markets.
+In response, they shifted their attention to creating a simple online platform for sending payments throughout the UK and greater Europe, as well as other key international markets.
 Over the past 5 years, they have grown their business to handle over £500 million worth of foreign exchange deals annually, comprising of nearly a million individual transactions.
-They have also found support from a variety of backers, having raised over $10 million in venture funding to date.
+They have also found support from a variety of sources, having raised over $10 million in venture funding to date.